hyeonsieun/Text-to-Image_Generation/README.md

 # Text-to-Image_Generation
 ![T2 Image Model](./T2Imodel.PNG)

-This is the final project for the 2nd OUTTA AI Bootcamp, where I serve as the overall leader in the non-profit AI education organization I run, called [OUTTA](https://outta.ai).<br>
+This project was set as the final project assignment for the 2023 2nd OUTTA AI Bootcamp, where I served as the overall leader.
+This bootcamp is operated by [OUTTA](https://outta.ai), a non-profit AI education organization where I hold the position of president.<br>
 <br>
 This project is designed to generate images based on text input.
 The goal of this project is to implement a simple T2I (Text-to-Image) Generation model using Conditional GANs.<br>
 <br>